-In lockdown many of us have got used to, and enjoy, our daily walk from our homes to get some fresh air, sunlight and perspective, and to stop staring at our screens.
-Some may be making their daily walk in urban environments, others in the countryside.
-But wherever you are there are simple, effective ways to turn your walk into a pilgrimage.
+You may walk everyday in urban environments or in the countryside, but wherever you are there are simple, effective ways to turn your walk into a pilgrimage.
 Margery Kempe, the famous medieval female pilgrim, believed strongly in the power of micro-pilgrimages of a couple of miles or less – still today there is no minimum distance for a pilgrimage.
 It’s not about the how long, but the how.

 First thing to do is set a destination – our Holy Places page will show you all the different categories of classic destinations – and there are many apps that show you your nearest holy place.
 For example, Megalithic (for holy wells, prehistoric stones and tumuli), Explore Churches, Labyrinths in Britain, Ancient Tree Inventory, Ancient Yew Map and the National Heritage list.
 Our book Britain’s Pilgrim Places explores over 600 pilgrim destinations around Britain, and one of them may be very near your home.

-We can’t wait for you to experience the joy of discovering a holy place near you that you never knew existed until now.
+We can’t wait for you to experience the joy of discovering a pilgrim place that you never knew existed until now.
 The mixture of surprise and elation is unique.

 Second, set your intention – structure your walk around a purpose unique to you, determined by your heart and activated by your feet.
 All of us usually have at least one question we want answering, something we want to bring into our lives, or let go of.
 So choose one intention from your many options, dedicate your daily walk to that purpose, and perhaps the world around you will start to resonate with it.
-The intention can range from the profound to the mundane – and seeing as you have a daily shot at it, maybe experiment with different levels of profundity and see what works best for you, and in what circumstances.
+The intention can range from the profound to the mundane – and seeing as you can do this whenever you walk, perhaps you can experiment with different levels of profundity and see what works best for you, and in what circumstances.
 For example, your intention could be simply to be in a good state of mind to start your working day, so the pilgrimage therefore becomes a glorified commute looping back to your home.

 The latest research in consciousness studies shows that our minds can shape our material realities.
-The beginning of your daily walk is full of possibility, and by the end it has become a material fact.
+The beginning of any pilgrimage, no matter how short, is full of possibility, and by the end it has become a material fact.
 One way is to think of your pilgrimage as a special kind of meditation, and almost all meditation practices broadly fit into two categories – focused and open monitoring.

-Focused meditation usually involves repeating a mantra, word or thought over and over, filling the mind with a specific, edifying principle.
-Open monitoring meditation is the complete opposite, with no focus at all, instead you just actively ‘monitor’ the thoughts and sensations that come into your mind with no judgement – attention, in other words.
+Focused meditation usually involves repeating a mantra, word or thought over and over, focusing the mind.
+Open monitoring meditation is the complete opposite, with no focus at all, instead you just actively ‘monitor’ the thoughts and sensations that come into your mind with no judgement – paying attention, in other words.
 The idea here is to create space for your mind to wander and let it solve its own problems.

 This dual distinction fits very well with pilgrimage.
 Some people focus their pilgrimage around a particular intention, specifically meaningful to them, whereas other people don’t know what intention to choose, but are open to whatever the pilgrimage brings them, and are willing to be changed by it.